 The new ownership brought a new era to the Beaumont story.
 For sentimental reasons Glave and Annie Bell Goddard purchased the Beaumont College building and about ½ acre of land surrounding it for $7,800 in 1918.
 Annie Bell graduated from Beaumont College in 1880, taught mathematics and later became the Dean of Beaumont College.
 It naturally became an Inn in response to high demand in return visits of the students to their Alma Mater.
 Beaumont Inn has been in the same family since that time.
-Pauline Goddard Dedman followed her mother as innkeeper, followed by her son Thomas “Bud” Curry Dedman, Jr. and his wife Mary Elizabeth Ransdell Dedman.
+Pauline Goddard Dedman followed her mother as innkeeper, who was followed by her son and his wife, Thomas “Bud” Curry Dedman, Jr. and Mary Elizabeth Ransdell Dedman.
 Now, a century afterward, descendants of the Goddards continue to refine the art of southern hospitality.
 Here in a park-like setting of centuries-old forest trees, serenely remote from the cares of the work-a-day world, the fourth and fifth generations of the family now open the doors of the Beaumont Inn to welcome guests to their heritage and hospitality.
 The present owners C.M.
 “Chuck” and Helen W. Dedman are joined by their son Samuel Dixon Dedman, the fifth generation, making Beaumont Inn Kentucky’s oldest family-operated country inn.

 Furnishings throughout the Inn

-Across the wide entrance hall reside the double parlors, which display an elegant fireplace and wallpaper decorated with red poppies.
+Across the wide entrance hall reside the double parlors, which display an elegant fireplace and stenciled wallpaper.
 A family, from the Madeira Island off the coast of Portugal, specially made the curtains of embroidered cutwork linen for the parlor windows of the Inn.
 The crystal chandeliers, pier mirrors, and mantel mirrors all came from the original Galt House in Louisville, Kentucky when it was dismantled prior to being torn down.
 The beautiful old Steinway parlor grand piano is made of mahogany and was given to Miss Bessie Dedman, a great aunt, by her father, Mr. Charles M. Dedman, when she was fourteen years old in 1893.
-A collection of Empire and Victorian tables, chairs, and lamps makes an enticing place for quiet conversations or a sing-a-long around the piano.
+A collection of Empire and Victorian tables, chairs, and lamps makes an enticing place for quiet conversations or a sing-along around the piano.
 Above the fireplace, in the first parlor, is a portrait of Katie Burnett Williams, daughter of John Augustus Williams.
 Of his three daughters, Katie lived the longest, 1856-1859.